-How to use Microsoft Office instead of Google Drive on a Chromebook
+How to use Microsoft Office on a Chromebook

 The alternative to using the Android apps is to use the thing at the heart of your Chromebook; Google Chrome.
 Microsoft has web apps for the Office suite which are just as good as the Android apps with the bonus of not taking up any of your storage space.

-Word, Excel, Powerpoint and OneNote are all present, as is Outlook, OneDrive, Skype, People, Calendar, even Sway and Forms.
-And they're all free to use with a Microsoft account.
+The tab that you are currently using will be transformed into a Microsoft 365 web app.
+On the left, you'll find a few shortcuts for Word, Excel, Powerpoint, and OneNote.
+And in many instances, you'll be able to use these right from the newly-installed web app.

-To get started simply visit Office.com in the browser and either sign in or sign up for an account if you don't have one.
-After that you just need to choose your app from the sidebar and get to work.
+However, you'll also find that some of the Microsoft 365 apps don't work in the web app.
+For instance, if you try to open Outlook, you'll instead be taken to a new tab within your browser.

-As an added bonus you can install the Office Online extension for Google Chrome which gives you access to your apps and most recent files whichever site you're currently browsing.
-It's a neat little time saver to have.
+As an added bonus you can install the Microsoft 365 extension for Google Chrome which gives you access to your apps and most recent files on whichever site you're currently browsing.
+It's a neat little time-saver to have.

 You can also add shortcuts for the web apps to your app drawer for instant access, and from there pin them to your shelf if you want Office always as close as possible.